Amtrak: Ridership

 Amtrak carried 15.8 million passengers in 1972, its first full year of operation.
-Ridership has increased steadily ever since, carrying a record 32 million passengers in fiscal year 2019, more than double the total in 1972.
+Ridership has increased steadily ever since, carrying a record 32 million passengers in fiscal year (FY) 2019, more than double the total in 1972.
 For the fiscal year ending on September 30, 2020, Amtrak reported 16.8 million passengers, with the decline resulting from effects of the COVID-19 pandemic.
-Fiscal year 2021 saw ridership decrease more, with 12.2 million passengers reported.
-Fiscal year 2022 saw an increase to 22.9 million passengers, however, it is still lower than pre-pandemic numbers.
+FY 2021 saw ridership decrease more, with 12.2 million passengers reported.
+FY 2022 saw an increase to 22.9 million passengers, further increasing to 28.6 million passengers in FY 2023.
+In FY 2024, Amtrak's ridership increased to 32.8 million passengers, surpassing the record set in FY 2019.
+FY 2025 saw ridership continue to increase to 34.5 million passengers, setting an all-time record for the second year in a row.

 Guest Rewards

 Amtrak's loyalty program, Guest Rewards, is similar to the frequent-flyer programs of many airlines.
 Guest Rewards members accumulate points by riding Amtrak and through other activities, and can redeem these points for free Amtrak tickets and other rewards.

 Rail passes

-Amtrak offers rail passes, which can be cheaper than air travel for long distances, and allows side trips without extra charge.
+Amtrak offers the USA rail pass, valid for 10 segments (rides) in 30 days; and the California rail pass which is valid for 7 days of travel in a period of 21 days.